 As a collaboration of students from the University of Toronto and York University, we demand transparency and accountability in all cases of injury and death involving police.
 We call for an end to police repression of peaceful protesters who are taking a stand against anti-Black and anti-Indigenous racism.

 History is often considered a discipline that marks human advancement and traces the development of society to the present day; however, we must acknowledge history’s role in the creation of the ideologies and institutions that shaped the systemic injustices we see today.

 We must remember that the discipline of history was created as part of a nationalist agenda to support the superiority and racial purity of Western Europe and North America that created the false narratives of exploration, conquest and cultural/biological superiority.

-History has been used as a political tool to deny cultural and social achievements of many peoples whose labour and displacement has benefited the institutions we work in today.
-The denial of a history of a peoples is something we see time and time again to justify the lower status of those peoples.
-In this context, we, as historians, acknowledge that historical actors and some historians have created a worldview of Western Europe that has justified the exclusion and subjugation of peoples of colour and other marginalized groups
+History has been used as a political tool to deny the cultural and social achievements of many peoples whose labour and displacement have benefited the institutions we work in today.
+The denial of a history of a people is something we see time and time again to justify the marginalization of and violence against those peoples.
+In this context, we, as historians, acknowledge that historical actors and generations of historians have created a worldview of Western Europe that has justified the exclusion and subjugation of peoples of colour and other marginalized groups

 We, as Convergences organizers, understand the role we play in this narrative and strive to rewrite our field in a way that does not obscure the origins of our discipline but rather recognizes its problems in order to move towards solving them.